 |Rating: (4.8 / 5)|

 Another popular Muay Thai choice that you will see often in the gym is Top King.
 Offering comparative protection to Twins gloves, it is interesting to note that the 2 brands are actually owned by 2 brothers.
 One reason why they are well-liked is the bold and distinct aesthetics of their gear and they are certainly one of my personal favorites.
-For cool looking gloves, the quality of the craftsmanship and the cowhide leather used is exceptional.
+For cool looking gloves, the quality of the craftsmanship and the cowhide leather used is commendable.
+They probably took some of the Twins experience over.

 These sturdy gloves are well construct and have good foam padding to protect the knuckles and wrists.
 One thing to note is that the cuffs extend almost halfway up your forearms and would make very support for your wrists.
 Top King gloves have a really snug hand compartment and so if you have small- or medium-sized hands, you will love them.
 With such great qualities, you might not be switching brands ever after.